garrettgman/garrettgman.github.io/foundations.md

 2   | $$f_{2}$$ | $$= m_{2}$$ | $$\times \; a_{2}$$
 3   | $$f_{3}$$ | $$= m_{3}$$ | $$\times \; a_{3}$$

-This is easy to verify if you measure the real forces, masses, and accelerations associated with several dozen particles, like in the data set below.
+For example, the data set below contains real measurements of the force, mass, and acceleration associated with several particles.
 Each row of values displays the relationship $$F = MA$$.

 obs | $$F$$     | $$M$$     | $$A$$
 --- | --------- | --------- | ---------